open-contracting/spoonbill/docs/contributing.rst

    pybabel compile -f -d spoonbill/locale -D spoonbill

-Use ``transifex-client`` to push and pull translations from Transifex.
+Use the `Transifex Client <https://developers.transifex.com/docs/cli>`__ to push and pull translations from Transifex.